GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 };
 ```

-React is named as it is because it is _reactive_.
+React is appropriately named because it is _reactive_.
 When it recognizes that some component state has changed it triggers a new render of that component.
-Therefore, clicking the button and triggering the new state for `sectionId` renders `MySection` and the updated HTML output now looks like the following.
+Therefore, clicking the button and triggering the new state for `sectionId` renders `MySection`, and since the state (i.e. value) of `sectionId` was changed the updated HTML output now looks like the following.

 ```html
 <section id="not-so-special-section">